pachyderm/pachyderm/doc/docs/2.3.x/how-tos/jupyterlab-extension/index.md

 - Mounted repositories are nested within the root `/pfs` (Pachyderm's File System)
 - These repositories are **read-only**
-- Mounted repositories have a `/` glob pattern applied to their directories and files.
+- Mounted repositories have a `/` glob pattern applied to their directories and files
-- Files only downloaded locally when you access them (saving you time).
+- Files only downloaded locally when you access them (saving you time)

 Using the previous example, while the **Demo** repository is mounted, you can select the **demo** folder to reveal the example `myfile.txt`.

 ### Examples

-Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples){target=_blank} running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
 You will also find integration examples with open-source products, such as labeling or model serving applications.

 ---